-Weighting Туре Description 15% Source Assignment Individually, students will source 2 'credible' research articles on the topic of their group's position paper.
-They will write an essay justifying the credibility of those sources and a summary of the key arguments.
+Weighting Туре Description 15% Source Assignment Individually, students will source 2 'credible' research articles on the topic of their group's position paper and write an essay evaluating those articles.
 35% Draft Body Paragraphs Individually, students will write one paragraph towards their group's position paper.
 35% Final Position Paper Each group will submit a final draft of the position paper, incorporating feedback from the different stages of development.
-10% Defense of Final Position Each group will produce an extended piece of writing, defending its position by answering questions posed by the instructor.
-5% Participation Individually, students will be assessed on their contribution toward in-class discussion, analysis of homework reading, activities and exercises, along with group and peer reviewed work.
+10% Defense of Final Position Each group will produce an extended piece of writing, defending its position by answering five questions posed by the instructor.
+5% Participation Individually, students will be assessed on their contribution toward in-class discussion, analysis of homework reading, activities and group and peer reviewed work.